cosmodesi/mockfactory/README.md

 randoms = randoms[mask_radial(randoms['Z'], seed=85)]

 # Save to disk
-data.save_fits(data_fn)
+data.write(data_fn)
-randoms.save_fits(randoms_fn)
+randoms.write(randoms_fn)
 ```

-One can also apply Jordan Carlson and Martin White's remapping algorithm to any periodic mock, e.g. (pseudo-code, for an example with all variables defined see [this notebook](https://github.com/adematti/mockfactory/blob/main/nb/remap_examples.ipynb)):
+One can also apply Jordan Carlson and Martin White's remapping algorithm to any periodic mock, e.g. (pseudo-code, for an example with all variables defined see [this notebook](https://github.com/cosmodesi/mockfactory/blob/main/nb/remap_examples.ipynb)):
 ```
 # We start from a random catalog, but can be anything with a periodic box geometry
 from mockfactory.make_survey import RandomBoxCatalog